MoriEdan/cheat-scripts/mirth/mirth-connect-mysql-config.md

 $ ./mcservice stop
 $ top   #find pid for mcserver
 $ kill -SIGKILL pid
+$ fuser 8080/tcp   #find what pid is listening on this port
+$ kill -SIGKILL pid
 $ cd /opt/Mirth\ Connect/conf
 $ nano mirth.properties
 # edit in the file: